Did you know? VPN is no longer needed for Microsoft Remote Desktop!

 - Secure connection to TTU Windows workstations and servers from remote locations.

 - Use your remote computer as though you were sitting at your desk at work.

 - Access to all internal services like file shares, printers, and INB.

-- Apps are available for Windows, Mac, iOS, and Android to access your Windows computer remotely.
+- Apps are available for Windows, macOS, iOS, iPadOS, and Android to access your Windows computer remotely.